-8.7.12.2 An employee will not be required to work more than five hours without receiving an unpaid meal break of at least 30 minutes.
+7.7.12.2 An unpaid meal break of a minimum of 30 minutes shall be given and taken within the first five hours of continuous work.
 Thereafter, a paid meal break not exceeding 20 minutes shall be given and taken after a further five hours continuous work.
-By agreement, or in the case of unforeseen circumstances, (including where the taking of the meal break would cause unreasonable interference in operations), the meal break may be delayed and shall be taken as soon as practicable, subject to the observance of appropriate work health and safety standards.
+In the case of unforeseen circumstances, the meal break may be delayed and shall be taken as soon as practicable, subject to the observance of appropriate work health and safety standards.

-8.7.13 Civil Liability - Engineering Professionals
+7.7.13 Civil Liability - Engineering Professionals